rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 In the `Register` folder, create the file `index.js`.

-Copy and paste the smart contract from the following gist, or copy and paste the code below:
+Copy and paste the JavaScript from the following gist, or copy and paste the code below:

 [https://raw.githubusercontent.com/solangegueiros/dapp-register-rsk/master/register-rsk-web3-injected/index.js](https://raw.githubusercontent.com/solangegueiros/dapp-register-rsk/master/register-rsk-web3-injected/index.js)